 2.3 Are all predictors available at the time the model is intended to be used?

-For a prediction model to be usable in a real-world setting, all predictors included in that model need to be available at the point in time where the model is intended to be applied, i.e. at the moment of prediction .
-This sounds so straightforward and logical that it should always happen.
+For a prediction model to be usable in a real-world setting, all predictors included in that model need to be available at the point in time where the model is intended to be applied, i.e. at the moment of prediction (Table 2).
+This sounds so straightforward that it should always happen.
 Unfortunately, some models include predictors or predictor information that could not be known at the time when the model would be used.

 For example, when developing a prognostic model to be used pre-operatively to predict the risk of nausea and vomiting within 24 hours after surgery, the model should not include predictors such as intra-operative medication, unless this medication is pre-set and unchanged during surgery.
 Inappropriate inclusion of predictors not available at the time when the model would be used makes a model unusable and also inflates apparent model performance, by inclusion of predictors measured closer in time to the outcome assessment which are likely to be more strongly associated with the outcome.
 For predictors that are stable over time (e.g. gender and genetic factors), these aspects are not an issue.